nose-devs/nose2/docs/differences.rst

 ^^^^^^^^^^^^^^

 nose uses setuptools entry points to find and load plugins. nose2 does not.
-Instead, it requires that all plugins be listed in config files.
+Instead, *nose2 requires that all plugins be listed in config files*.
 This ensures that no plugin is loaded into a test system just by virtue of being installed somewhere, and makes it easier to include plugins that are part of the project under test.
 See:
 :doc:`configuration` for more.